 Human skills need to be valued

 The World Economic Forum has been dedicated to understanding the skills needed for the future of the labor market.
-According to recent reports, some of the main skills that professionals should have are
+According to recent reports, some of the key skills that professionals should have are:

-- Critical thinking: evaluating information in an objective and analytical way, making informed decisions
+- Critical thinking: evaluating information objectively and analytically, making informed decisions.

-- Coordination with others: working effectively in a team, adjusting to the actions of colleagues
+- Coordination with others: working effectively as a team, adjusting to the actions of colleagues.

-- Service orientation:meet the needs of customers with effective solutions
+- Service orientation:meet customer needs with effective solutions.

-Already for Renato, "invest in the development of human skills such as complex problem solving", critical thinking and emotional intelligence are essential.
-Companies that understand and meet the expectations of these generations can build more motivated and engaged teams, driving your long-term success."concludes"
+For Renato, “investing in the development of human skills such as complex problem-solving, critical thinking and emotional intelligence is essential.
+Companies that understand and meet the expectations of these generations can build more motivated and engaged teams, boosting their long-term success.” he concludes.